“Because retirement should be enjoyed forever!”

 Can I lose my home?

 You will remain the owner of your home and can stay in it as long as you wish!
 CHIP will never ask you to move or sell.
-You and/or your spouse can stay in your home as long as you wish provided you pay your property taxes and home insurance, and keep your property in good maintenance.
+You are required to pay your property taxes and home insurance, and keep your property in good maintenance.

 How different are Reverse Mortgages in Canada from the US?